Ben Yagan

-Ben Yagan (born 9 February 1995) is a Belgian-Armenian football player who plays as a forward and is currently playing for S.C.
-Eendracht Aalst in the Belgian Division 2.
+Ben Yagan (born 9 February 1995) is a Belgian-Armenian football player who plays as a forward and is currently playing for Crossing Schaerbeek in the Belgian Division 3.

 Club career

 Yagan grew up as a youth in K. Diegem Sport.
 In Brussels, he was at the age of 16 when he transferred to the Oud-Heverlee Leuven youth team.
 Yagan was promoted from the youth squad of Oud-Heverlee Leuven to the first team at the beginning of the 2012-13 season and was allowed to play for the first time on 25 November 2012, when he was subbed on in injury time for Günther Vanaudenaerde in a 1-1 draw away to Genk.

 Following the 2014-15 season, the contract of Yagan with OH Leuven ended and he was released.
 Near the end of October 2015, he signed as a free player for Heist.

 Personal

 Yagan's older brother Ivan Yagan also plays professional football.